Current Weather Project

 The combined weather observation can comprise a mix of raw values and WMO code figures.
 Some of the raw values are plotted as they are reported, whilst others must be coded for the purposes of plotting.
 All of the code figures, with the exception of visibility, are represented by the appropriate weather symbols in the station plot.

-The evolution of the XSL document that specifies how the XML data are displayed in a web browser is described below:
+The evolution of the XSL document that specifies how the XML data are displayed in a web browser is described in the following table:

 Project Status